A COLLECTION OF CHESS KOANS | ALEXANDER SOKOLOVLUCH Gallery Solo Exhibition

 Some animated paintings are also featured on the LUCH Gallery's YouTube channel.

-*Koan is a riddle or a short parable containing a problem that cannot be rationaly solved; in Zen Buddhism it is one of the main training methods that help achieve enlightenment.
+*Koan is a riddle or a short parable containing a problem that cannot be rationaly solved.
+In Zen Buddhism it is one of the main training methods that helps to achieve enlightenment.
 The main goal of the koan is the transformation of the practitioner's consciousness in order to overcome the framework of discursive logical thinking, originated from a dual perception of the world, and to gain an intuitive vision of reality that does not separate one's own "myself" from the surrounding "not-myself".